SnapLib/npm-fs/docs/package/README.md

 A file system's most fundamental elements are the files and directories it's comprised of.
 These files and directories ***are*** the file system.
-This package contains classes to represent these elements (and specific "sub-types" of these elements).
+This package contains classes to represent these elements (and specific "sub-types" of these elements) and enforces that they're structured in such a way that conforms to .

 ## Element

 ---

+### Element interface

+The `Element` interface is an abstract class that every file and directory element inherits from.
+This class implements properties and behaviors that are shared by both files and directories.

+### Element abstract class

-The `Element` class is an abstract class that every file and directory element inherits from.
+The `Element` interface is an abstract class that every file and directory element inherits from.
 This class implements properties and behaviors that are shared by both files and directories.